fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

     Ensure that each of the Transaction methods accepts a `BankAccount` parameter and uses the `BankAccount` instance to access the required properties and fields.

     > [!IMPORTANT]
     > Remember that static fields are accessed using the class name, not an instance of the class.
-For example, to access the `interestRate` field, you use `BankAccount.interestRate`.
+For example, to access the `InterestRate` field, you use `BankAccount.InterestRate`.
 Also, keep in mind that the `Transfer` method uses the updates `Deposit` and `Withdraw` methods in the `Transactions` class, not the old methods from the `BankAccount` class.
 Ensure that you update the `Withdraw` and `Deposit` method signatures within the `Transfer` method to accept `BankAccount` and `amount` parameters.
 For example, the `Withdraw` method should be updated to `Withdraw(sourceAccount, amount)` and the `Deposit` method should be updated to `Deposit(targetAccount, amount)`.

 1. Take a minute to review your updated Transactions class.